Azure/azure-powershell/src/ImageBuilder/docs/New-AzImageBuilderTemplateSourceObject.md

 ```

 ### -ImageVersionId
-ARM resource id of the image version in the shared image gallery.
+ARM resource id of the image version.
+When image version name is 'latest', the version is evaluated when the image build takes place.

 ```yaml
 Type: System.String